Music Theory Jazz & Pop 1

 Mode(s) of assessment

-An oral and a written exam at the end of both semesters.
+A formative assessment at the end of the first semester and an oral and a written exam at the end of the second semester.

 Students demonstrate that they have mastered the materials and skills pertaining to the topics listed under Content.